DavidPhillipOster/podbiceps/ReadMe.txt

 * Keep track of which episodes I've played, when. (no U.I.)
 12/06/2014
 * receiving core motion data.
+1/25/2015
+* tableView fixes: should mess up less when moving/deleting items.

 NEXT -
 peripheral logging